rrnewton/WaveScript/README.md

 See the file ./bin/ws_opts.txt for a description of environment variables that affect the WS compiler.

-The most important one for setup purposes is "REGIMENTD" which is set by the "install_environment_vars" script in this directory.
+The most important one for setup purposes is "WAVESCRIPTD" which is set by the "install_environment_vars" script in this directory.